 Planning 3 days in Chicago and seeking the perfect itinerary?
-I have lived in Chicago almost my entire life so I have created the perfect Chicago 3 day itinerary with the best things to do, best places to eat, where you should stay, and all of my top tips, so that you can spend less time planning and more time enjoying the Windy City.
+I have lived in Chicago almost my entire life so I have created the perfect detailed Chicago 3 day itinerary with the best things to do, best places to eat, where you should stay, and all of my top tips, so that you can spend less time planning and more time enjoying the Windy City.

 There is so much to do in Chicago but three days is enough to see most of Chicago’s top attractions.
 I have grouped each day by neighborhood so you don’t have to waste time getting around.

 3 Days in Chicago Itinerary